gauravcodepro/gauravcodepro/README.md

 - Pro-active in making communication and upskilling on emerging trends.
 - Proficient in developing new approaches for code development.
 - I think very precisely before speaking as what has spoken cant be fetched back.
 - I read, code and plan well ahead as to have a planned approach of problem solving.
+- I never waste a single moment in making a communication as communication leads to result oriented approaches.
 - Prefer onsite work but also open to work in a hybrid environment.
 - Active time and project based approaches and solving limitations.
 - Voracious reader of language model implementations [language-models](https://paperswithcode.com/)